astrcrai/prospero-docs/docs/source/highlights.rst

 * | The physics governing the upper truncation mass of the globular cluster mass function
   | Hughes, M.E. et al., 2022, Monthly Notices of the Royal Astronomical Society, Volume 510, Issue 4, pp.6190-6200

+* | Study of the Normal Force and Velocity Influence on the Fused Silica Scratching Mechanisms with α-Alumina Grit at Atomic Scale via Reaxff Reactive Molecular Dynamic Simulations
+  | Ahuir-Torres, J. et al., 2022, Proceedings of the 24th International Symposium on Advances in Abrasive Technology

 **2021**